-Asian shares follow Wall Street higher on US job report
+World stocks mixed after US job data back Fed rate outlook

 - Seahawks get playoff win over Detroit, but questions linger | Matt Calkins WATCH

+ANALYST VIEW: “U.S. markets have closed off the first week of the year with a steady set of gains across sectors and the same can be seen in most Asian markets,” said Jingyi Pan, market strategist at IG in Singapore.
+“With improving indicators in the U.S. and across Asia, we could see a second set of gains … in this data-filled week.”

 WEEK AHEAD: Potential market-moving events this week include the release of China inflation and Japanese consumer confidence figures on Tuesday.
-On Wednesday, U.S. president-elect Donald Trump has scheduled a long-awaited news conference on his global business empire, though Asian markets won’t be able to react until the following day.
-China trade data and U.S. retail sales numbers are due at the end of the week.
+On Wednesday, U.S. President-elect Donald Trump has scheduled a long-awaited news conference on his global business empire, though Asian markets won’t be able to react until the following day.
+Chinese trade data and U.S. retail sales numbers are due at the end of the week.

-CHINA OUTFLOWS: Official data showed that China’s foreign exchange reserves contracted in December for the sixth straight month, falling by $41 billion to just over $3 trillion, according to the People’s Bank of China.
+CHINA OUTFLOWS: Official data showed that China’s foreign exchange reserves contracted in December for the sixth straight month, falling by $41 billion to just over $3 trillion according to the People’s Bank of China.
 The central bank said Saturday its effort to stabilize the yuan was a major reason for the drop in forex reserves.
 The latest figures underline Beijing’s willingness to use its huge stockpile of foreign currency to stabilize the yuan, which has been declining as residents and companies send more money overseas amid flagging confidence in China’s economy.

-ENERGY: U.S. benchmark crude oil slipped 30 cents to $53.69 a barrel in electronic trading in New York Mercantile Exchange.
+ENERGY: U.S. benchmark crude oil slipped 34 cents to $53.65 a barrel in electronic trading on the New York Mercantile Exchange.
 The contact rose 23 cents to close at $53.99 a barrel on Friday.
-Brent crude, which is used to price oil sold internationally, lost 26 cents to $56.84 a barrel in London.
+Brent crude, which is used to price oil sold internationally, lost 42 cents to $56.68 a barrel in London.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.